-Hemant Vaidya, Ph.D., is currently an independent consultant in the In-Vitro Diagnostics (IVD) space and a professor at the UCD Graduate School of Management.
+Lecturer Hemant Vaidya is an independent consultant in the in-vitro diagnostics (IVD) space and a lecturer at the UC Davis Graduate School of Management.
 He has worked in the IVD Industry for 24 years in various capacities.
-He started out as a bench scientist developing Immunoassays for cardiac and thyroid markers and grew in the ranks to become the Director of Clinical and Scientific affairs for Chemistry/ Immunochemistry diagnostics business and then the Vice-President of R&D for the Molecular and Microbiology diagnostics business.
+He started out as a bench scientist developing Immunoassays for cardiac and thyroid markers and grew in the ranks to become the director of clinical and scientific affairs for chemistry/ immunochemistry diagnostics business and then the vice-president of R&D for the molecular and microbiology diagnostics business.
 He was part of the team at Washington University that developed the first monoclonal antibody for creatine kinase MB, a biochemical marker for myocardial infarction (heart attack), which was patented and widely licensed in the industry.

-He has a Ph.D. degree in Microbiology and post doctoral training in Clinical Chemistry.
-He has authored four patents and twenty five publications.
+He has a Ph.D. in microbiology and postdoctoral training in clinical chemistry.
+He has authored four patents and 25 publications.

 Vaidya earned his Ph.D. from Sardar Patel University.